Have you ever accidentally met a new best friend? I have. Many times over.

-Warm 3/4 of the enchilada sauce in a large shallow pan over low-medium heat.
+- Warm the enchilada sauce in a large shallow pan over low-medium heat.
+Then turn off the heat.

-Transfer one tortilla at a time to the baking dish, scoop in 2 Tbsp of the black bean filling and roll up.
+- Transfer one tortilla at a time to the baking dish and flip to coat both sides.
+Then add 2 Tbsp of the black bean filling and roll up.
 Place seam side down and continue until the pan is filled – should be about 10-12 enchiladas (as original recipe is written).
+As you go, add more of the warmed enchilada sauce to the baking dish to keep the tortillas lightly coated.